realmohsin/notes/git/git.md

 To move a file from staged to unstaged:
 - git restore --staged <filename>
+To move all staged files to unstaged:
+- git restore --staged .
-To restore a file to what it looked like when you last committed:
+To restore a file to what it looked like when you last committed (must be unstaged first):
 - git restore <filename>
+To restore all files to last commit (must be unstaged first)
+- git restore .
+To restore a file to what it looked like at a previous commit -
+- git restore -s <commit> <filename>
+example - git restore -s HEAD~3 file1.txt

 To see which remote servers you have configured:
 - git remote